How to Make Easy Low-Carb Cauliflower Rice

 Instructions

-- Place a large skillet over medium heat and spray with vegetable spray.
-Add the cauliflower rice and cook for about 5-10 minutes, until the cauliflower rice is tender.
+• Place a large skillet over medium heat and spray with vegetable spray.
+Add the priced cauliflower and cook for about 5-10 minutes, until it is tender.
+Add salt and pepper to taste.

 (The products above contain sponsored links to products we use and recommend)